IvanaXu/PyTools/README.md

 021.pandas_datetime_mon, pandas Datetime
 022.Py_SimpleHTTPServer, PyModule For The HTTPServer 023.Notice_python, Python坑
+024.SqrtCal, 快速平方

 ~~Updated 20190212 happy new year!~~
-TODO: the list of pandas
+TODO: -1- The list of pandas;
 Please Wait For Next!!!
 ```